BobLd/Caly/README.md

 - Table extraction

-## Windows, Linux and MacOS compatible
+## Windows, Linux, MacOS and mobile compatible
-As of now, only the Windows version has been tested.
-There are also future plans for mobile versions.
+As of now, only the Windows, Linux and Android versions have been tested.
+Android version runs, but is not optimised for the platfotm.
+Better mobile support is planned, including iOS.

 ## Contributions are welcome
 Feel free to contribute to the project!
 You can also help Caly Pdf Reader by contributing to: